National Indigenous Fire Safety Council

 The AFAC Board of Directors was committed to the inclusion of all Indigenous Peoples, which was central to the development of the National Indigenous Fire Safety Council (NIFSC).
 On April 1, 2022, the inaugural NIFSC Board of Directors was established in place of AFAC.

-AFAC started the NIFSC with the following goals:
+The NIFSC is guided by the following goals:

 AFAC logo